Engineering Webinar Series: All 12 Webinars

 The engineering webinar series is comprised of 12 webinars from January through December 2023.
 Descriptions for each webinar can be found below.
 Webinars can be taken individually or as an entire series; by registering for the full series, you will receive all 12 webinars at a discounted price.
 Group pricing is also available.

-We will address the major changes in the NESC; the 2023 NESC becomes effective February 2023.
+You will learn about the major changes in the NESC; the 2023 NESC becomes effective February 2023.

 Introduction to Substation Design/Operation (Feb.
 14)

-We will discuss basic layout of substations, purpose of major components, use of transfer buses, and bypass switching.
+You will learn the basic layout of substations, purpose of major components, use of transfer buses, and bypass switching.
 Other issues to be addressed are SPCC options, lightning protection, grounding, and access.

 Storm Hardening for Distribution Systems (March 14)